Resources & Training

 - Child Care Resource and Referral

 Looking for information on becoming registered, licensed, or the Quality Rating System?
 Visit the Iowa Department of Human Services

 Looking for information on early childhood?
 Visit the National Association for the Education of Young Children

 In addition to funding Early Childhood and Decategorization programs, Scott County Kids also helps families find the resources they need to support the mental and emotional health of children from birth to 18 years of age.

-Chevis Krull is our Special Projects Coordinator and central point of contact for families and community members serving and caring for children with mental health concerns.
+Terry Hanson is our Special Projects Coordinator and central point of contact for families and community members serving and caring for children with mental health concerns.
 This position also provides the community with various trainings, including Adult and Youth Mental Health First Aid.
-Chevis connects families and providers with mental health resources in the community that meets their needs.
-She also provides the community with various trainings, including Adult and Youth Mental Health First Aid.
+Terry connects families and providers with mental health resources in the community that meets their needs.
+He also provides the community with various trainings, including Adult and Youth Mental Health First Aid.
 Learn more about the Special Projects Coordinator.

 For more information on youth mental health resources and trainings, visit our Resources page.